xenserver/xe-guest-utilities/README.md

 # Introduction

-This is the guest utilities on Xen Hypervisor
+This is the golang guest utilities for guest on Xen Hypervisor

 XenStore golang client library